dgaydukov/nodejs-cce-core-exchange/readme.md

 ### Description

 This project is a core of any exchange.
+It's part of my exchange, that include my other repos.
 It consists of 2 subprojects (please note, that in real world exchange, this 2 should be different projects).
 * Balance service - is microservice that stores and handles all balanaces.
 After every successful trade affected balances are recalculated.
 * Mtching engine - is microservice where orders executed against one another.
 The algorithm is pretty simple.